Tempi train crash: Incident

 The train departed from Palaiofarsalos station at 22:40 moving until its entrance to the Larissa railway station area, on the southbound track as only on this track the electrification had been restored.
 Just before the train entered Larissa station, the switchman (Note: Due to a technical problem, the stationmaster was not able to change tracks via the control panel) returned the train to its correct, northbound track.
 The train disembarked 82 passengers and departed at 23:04, with a delay of 48 minutes.

 In order for the train to reach the next station, Neoi Poroi, three points had to be set to straight ahead.
 The stationmaster successfully set the first point, but missed the next two.
 Specifically, the tracks remained in the diverted position as they had been placed to accommodate the movement of the previous suburban passenger train 2597, which was operating on the Larissa–Thessaloniki line.
 As a result, the passenger train left the correct line (north) and at about 23:06–23:07 entered the opposite line (south), where the freight train was already located.
 The stationmaster, believing he had made the necessary turnouts, gave the locomotive driver movement authority towards Neoi Poroi, while ordering him to ignore the color light signal (red) as it was out of order permanently.
-The driver of the passenger car realised that he was on the southbound track and requested a repeat of the instruction.
+The driver of the passenger train realised that he was on the southbound track and requested a repeat of the instruction.
 The instruction was repeated and the course continued.

 For 12 minutes and 18 kilometres the freight train, which was travelling at a speed of 90 km/h and the passenger train, which was travelling at a speed of approximately 150 km/h, were running on the same line until at 23:20, at the height of Evangelismos, both trains collided head on.